mattiaivaldi/TRACKS/README.md

 Monte Carlo particles' tracks generation and reconstruction with multiple scattering and noise.
 Developed by Luca Quaglia and Mattia Ivaldi - Torino, 2018.

 TRACKS requires a working version of Root on your device.
-To generate the tracks just execute:
+It has an easy 3-steps usage
+1. open and edit the file detector_info.txt with the format ~~“layer name” width radius thickness theta_rms~~

+2. open and edit the macro tracks.C with your preferences ~~gROOT->ProcessLine(“tracks_gen(a,b,c,d,"e",f,g,h)”)~~ where bool a = verbose mode ON/OFF bool b = multiple scattering ON/OFF bool c = noise ON/OFF
+bool d = custom event ON/OFF
+char e = detector datasheet
+int f = # of collisions performed double g= custom vertex z double h = custom event multiplicity

+3.

 root[0] .x classcompiler.C _to load and compile all the libraries_
 root[1] tracks_gen(a,b,c,d)